The Infinity Mirror Test for Graph Models: Infinity Mirror test

 at each iteration $i$ of the chain, where $\Theta_i$ denotes the features extracted from $G_i$ by the model $\mathcal{M}$.
 Fig.~\ref{fig:framework} illustrates this iterative fit-and-generate process.

 Because each subsequent graph is a lossy reflection of a previous graph, which itself may have been a lossy reflection of one prior, we expect that this chain of graphs will diverge from the source graph as the chain grows longer.
+See Fig.~\ref{fig:toy-example} for an example.
 By inspecting the divergence along the chain of generated graphs, patterns of model error or bias should become easier to detect.

 This chain of graphs can be evaluated from several different perspectives.
 The most straightforward way to measure the error in a chain is by comparing the initial graph $G_0$ to the last graph $G_\ell$ using a graph similarity metric.
 This provides insight into the total degradation resulting from model-specific errors and biases.